Tuppy Ngintja Goodwin: Art and cultural practice

 Goodwin's paintings have a distinct style that has resulted in great success, with fluid brushstrokes overlaying solid masses of colour that bring texture to the canvas.

+She also sings to pass on her culture, for example the witchetty grub, or maku, songline — the Maku Tjukurpa, an important ancestral story for the residents of Mimili.
+She says that it is important for all of the Mimili artists to share their stories, "because knowledge is not held by just one person, it is held collectively by the entire community".
+What has been passed on from previous generations needs to be recorded accurately and passed down through the generations.

 Recognition

 Goodwin was a finalist in the 2010 Telstra Aboriginal and Torres Strait Art Awards held in Darwin, Northern Territory.

 In 2020 her acrylic painting on linen, Antara (2018), was a finalist in the John Leslie Art Prize at Gippsland Art Gallery in Sale, Victoria.

 In 2023, Antara (2022), a large painting using synthetic polymer on linen, won the Arthur Guy Memorial Painting Prize at Bendigo Art Gallery.

 Collections

 Goodwin's work is held in many important collections including: Art Gallery of New South Wales, Museum and Art Gallery of the Northern Territory, National Gallery of Australia, National Gallery of Victoria and the Art Gallery of New South Wales.

 Personal life

-Goodwin's late husband was Kunmanara (Mumu Mike) Williams (1952–2019).
+Goodwin's late husband was Kunmanara ("Mumu Mike") Williams (1952–2019).

+A number of her siblings are also artists, including Robin Kankapankatja and Margaret Dodd.